matthewfee/matthewfee/README.md

 - [Type Contest](https://github.com/matthewfee/typingchallenge) 🐢 : A full-stack typing game that tests your response times to type different words.
 Built with React and Typescript.
 High scores are stored through Airtable and managed through serverless functions, and user-authentication is provided through Auth0.

-### 🌲 I’m currently working on ...

-- [Second Brain](https://github.com/matthewfee/Second-Brain-Social-Media) ❄️ - A social media site using React, Nextjs, Tailwind, Firebase, and Storybook
-- Developing further proficiency with Redux and Typescript.

 ### 🍃 I love to talk about ...

 Anything related to front-end web dev, philosophy, and tabletop role-playing games.